-Since its opening in 1991, NFTE New England has provided over 16,000 students with the tools and mindset necessary to prepare for successful futures in school, college and the workforce.
+Since 1991, NFTE has provided more than 16,000 students across New England with the tools and mindset necessary to prepare for successful futures in school, college and the workforce.

-Currently we work with more than 1,000 students each year and with YOUR help, we can double this number.
+Currently we work with more than 1,000 students across New England each year and with YOUR help, we can double this number.
 Click here to learn more about how you can get involved.

 Coffee, bagels and business plans were scattered across 32 workstations in Lowell High’s Little Theater on the morning of November 29, 2015 as 65 Babson College graduate students and 175 Lowell entrepreneurship students came together for a day of coaching and idea generation.